Arcturus91/Arcturus91/README.md

 - 👀 I’m interested in web development, data science, and machine learning.
 - 🌱 I’m currently learning web development at IronHack.
 - 💞️ I’m looking to collaborate on web development related to finance.
-- 📫 How to reach me arturo.barrantesv@pucp.pe or at instagram: @iamarturobarrantes
+- 📫 How to reach me arturo.barrantesv@pucp.pe or at linkedIn as https://www.linkedin.com/in/arturobarrantesv/

 <!---
 Arcturus91/Arcturus91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.